rick-gwu/anjosoft.filelogger/README.md

 v.1.0.0

-Logging provider for .net that allows you to store log messages in files
+Logging provider for .net that allows you to log messages to text files
 <br>
 <br>